snyk/jobs/Team Lead - Tel Aviv.md

 You’ll blow our socks off if you have the following, but if not, don’t worry – we’ll give you all the training you’ll need to fill any gaps.

-- Substantial experience with JavaScript, either front-end or back-end
+- Substantial experience with JavaScript / TypeScript, either front-end or back-end
 - Familiarity with micro-services architectures
+- Experience with docker and kubernetes environments
 - Open source mindset
 - Interest in security and dev tools